 Paragraph 5(1)(b) of the Regulation requires a participating audit firm to deliver a notice to the regulator or, in Quebec, the securities regulatory authority, at the discretion of CPAB.
 One example of when CPAB may require a participating audit firm to notify the regulator is when the firm failed to comply with a remedial action within the period CPAB required.

-Paragraph 5(2)(b) - Contents of Notice
+Subsection 5(2) - Contents of Notice